Jean-BaptisteCellier/NLP2024_Hallucination_detection_BiLSTM_CRF/BiLSTM_README.md

 - The results show that using three classes in this context might not be very relevant.
 This indeed introduces a new (and "worst") **class imbalance** between the two types of hallucinated tokens, and class imbalance is difficult to deal with in this context.
 In particular:
     - The CRF tools in Python don't allow us to specify weights for the different classes.
     - Since we're considering full sequences, data augmentation for class "B" would result in new "I" and "O" instances.
-- The official scores obtained with 2 and 3 classes seem very good, and consistently outperform a random baseline over all languages However, with 3 classes, the model is struggling with the minority class "B" (very low recall, f1-score), which explains why this model leads to poorer results than binary classification.
+- The official scores obtained with 2 and 3 classes seem very good, and **consistently outperform a random baseline over all languages**.
+However, with 3 classes, the model is struggling with the minority class "B" (very low recall, f1-score), which explains why this model leads to poorer results than binary classification.